Australian tribunal clears bookmaker Tabcorp to buy lotto firm for $4.7 bln

-SYDNEY, June 20 Australia's competition watchdog said on Tuesday it would let the country's top sports betting company, Tabcorp Holdings Ltd, buy lottery owner Tatts Group Ltd for A$6.15 billion ($4.67 billion).
+SYDNEY, June 20 (Reuters) - Australia's competition watchdog said on Tuesday it would let the country's top sports betting company, Tabcorp Holdings Ltd, buy lottery owner Tatts Group Ltd for A$6.15 billion ($4.67 billion).

 A judge presiding over the Australian Competition Tribunal, John Middleton, said in a written summary of his ruling that he was "satisfied that the proposed merger is likely to result in substantial public benefits".